 Note: For alignment purposes SA4, SA5 and SA6 (items 12.2-12.4 above) were linked with the A2 and A5 schedules that are linked to the SCOA function/sub function to obtain better linkage with the IDP goals.

 12.5 Government allocations for the 2016/17-2018/19 MTREF period

-The table below reflects the various grants that are transferred by the national and provincial governments to Overstrand municipality for the MTREF period.
+The table below reflects the various transfers and grants by the national and provincial governments to Overstrand municipality for the MTREF period.